-The transactional risk insurance market continues to remain highly competitive, driving lower premium rates, stronger coverage terms and sees the availability of several policy enhancements by way of endorsement.
+The transactional risk insurance market continues to remain highly competitive, driving lower premium rates, stronger coverage terms with the added availability of several optional extensions to policy coverage.

-The availability of NKBC is usually considered on a case-by-case basis and is subject to an insurer’s risk appetite.
-Appetite is often impacted by an extended period between signing and completion, the risk profile of the target business and the transaction itself.
+The availability of NBC is usually considered by insurers on a case-by-case basis and is subject to their risk appetite.
+Appetite is often impacted by an extended period between signing and completion, the risk profile of the target business, and the transaction dynamics.

-Insurers offering NKBC will do so subject to underwriting comfort and reasonably standard terms which may include the following:
+Insurers offering NBC will do so subject to underwriting comfort and reasonably standard terms which may include the following:

-- An additional premium of 10-20% above the quoted premium for a 30-day period.
+- An additional premium of 10-20% above the quoted premium for a 30-day period (between signing and completion).

 - An exclusion for claims resulting from non-compliance by the sellers with pre-closing covenants.